 Either way, it’s a hell of a lot of fun.

 Super Pixel Racers

 If you’re looking to get into arcade racing games, Super Pixel Racers is the perfect first game for you.
 This is an approachable yet exciting pixel arcade racer that offers heaps of maps, challenges and modes to keep you busy.

 You can play through Super Pixel Racers in career mode or free race mode as a solo player, with challenges dotted throughout each race to put you through your paces.
 The challenges can include anything from drifting to crashing into other cars.

 There’s also a great multiplayer offering, with both a local and online option.
 Each one runs well, and is a worthwhile option for your next gaming night with friends.

 Something I must praise this game for is the overall aesthetic and how it looks.
 I’m a massive fan of the 16-bit style, and think it fits the game perfectly.
 In terms of performance, Super Pixel Racers plays well and doesn’t have any notable technical issues.

-Super Pixel Racers is one of the best indie games on the Nintendo Switch for retro gaming and racing fans to check out.
+Super Pixel Racers is a smaller indie title for retro gaming and racing fans to check out.
 It’s approachable for new players, and has a decent level of difficulty in the later game for experienced gamers too.

 Polygonal racing games have a unique charm to them, and Hotshot Racing manages to nail the aesthetic and vibe perfectly.